codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 ## network core
 mesh of interconnected router
 packet-switching : host break application layer messages into packets
-- network wfroward packet from one router to anothe
+- network forwards packet from one router to the next , across links on path from source to destination
+### two key function
+forwading is a local action :
+moving arriving packet form router input link to appropriate router output link